 The most obvious reason for a non-working flush button is physical damage.
 Over time, the plastic can become brittle and crack from repeated use or even from the cleaning products we use.
 Take a close look at the button and the ring around it.
 If you see any visible cracks or if the button feels loose and wobbly, the entire assembly likely needs to be replaced.
 Sometimes, the damage isn’t just on the surface; the small plastic clips or rods underneath that connect to the flushing mechanism can snap.
 This is a relatively common issue, and thankfully, replacing the button unit is a straightforward fix you can often handle yourself.

-Disconnected Internal Parts
+Are the Internal Parts Disconnected?

 If the button pushes down with no resistance at all—almost like it’s not connected to anything—it probably isn’t.
 Inside the tank, a system of plastic rods or a cable connects the button to the flush valve at the bottom.
 These parts can easily become disconnected, especially on dual-flush toilets with two separate rods.
 You might hear a snap or feel something come loose, and the button may even fall through the hole in the lid.
 Lifting the tank lid and peeking inside will usually reveal the problem right away.
 You might see a rod that has popped out of place or a cable that has come unhooked, preventing the flush from activating.

-Mineral Buildup
+Could Mineral Buildup Be the Culprit?

 If you live in an area with hard water, like many of us here in Metro Detroit, mineral buildup could be your problem.
 Over time, calcium and limescale deposits can form on the moving parts inside your toilet tank, causing them to stick.
 This can make the flush button feel stiff, hard to press, or slow to pop back up after you push it.
 The buildup can affect the button mechanism itself or the flush valve it controls.
 In some cases, a thorough cleaning can solve the issue, but if the buildup is severe, it may have caused permanent damage, meaning the affected parts will need to be replaced to get your toilet flushing properly again.